 - Round 1: Jan 28-Feb 7, 2020

-- Position offers emailed to accepted applicants: March 11, 2018
+- Position offers emailed to accepted applicants: Within two weeks of interview

 - Applicants accept position offers: Within one week of offer

 - Pre-program Orientation & Training: April – July (monthly Skype calls)

 - Training week (on-campus): July 27 – August 1, 2020

 - ALC Program (on-campus): August 2 – August 29, 2020